Guest posts are now accepted on Event Manager Blog. We invite you to submit a post.

 Submitting a post will not result in publication.
-We reserve the right to publish the content we feel is better suited to the blog content.
+We reserve the right to publish the content we feel is better suited to the blog’s content and editorial line.
 You will get a reply if the post has been selected for publication.
 If you don’t hear from us, it means that the post has not been accepted.

-We encourage you to read the Guest Posts who made it to the blog to understand the caliber of post we approve.
+We encourage you to read the Guest Posts who made it to the blog to understand the calibre of the posts we approve.

-In order to increase the chances of being featured we suggest you adhere to the following…
+In order to increase the chances of being featured, we suggest you adhere to the following guidelines.

 – You are an Event Professional.

 Guest posts are reserved to event professionals, event production agencies, organizers, small event businesses, wedding planners, event consultants and writers.